How can a menstrual pad stop human trafficking?

 This project also utilizes volunteers who work together in groups to cut out and sew the kits, which then will be sent over to the more than 1,300 girls ChildVoice currently serves in refugee settlements in northern Uganda and in the IDP camps in Northeast Nigeria.

-Two ways you can get involved:
+three ways you can get involved:

 Give today and help fund this important project!